40843245/OOXML/Word/structure/CH1 -- structure of a Document.md

 > a node with light gray background: the relationship file (`*.rels`)

 > [!IMPORTANT]
-> All Office Word files must have these structure.
+> All Office Word files must contain at least directories and files, shown as above hierarchy tree.
 >
 > However, some Office Word files may contain
 >